LLNL/maestrowf/docs/Maestro/tutorials.md

 ## Parameterized Hello World

-This example introduces a new block: `global.parameters`.
+This example introduces a new block: `global.parameters` (see [Specifying Study Parameters](parameter_specification.md) for more details).
 With this we can further change the workflow topology by layering on parameters to the `Hello Bye World` example which Maestro will expand into multiple chains of 'Hello' -> 'Bye' steps.
-Two parameters are added, each with multiple values: `NAME` and `GREETING`.
+Two parameters are added: `NAME` and `GREETING`, each with multiple values.
 These are added in a dictionary style with keys being the parameter names and their values being dictionaries themselves with a `values` key that is a list of values to map the study steps/graph onto, and a label which is a `<string>.%%` format, where the `.%%` is replaced with parameter values.
 These labels are used for constructing unique step names and workspaces as will be shown below.

 ``` yaml
 global.parameters: